 The trade is then managed by monitoring the exit rules.
 If an exit rule is triggered, exit in the way outlined in your plan.
 If other trades come along they may or may not be entered based on the provisions provided in the trading plan.

-How to Day Trade the Forex Market (EURUSD, In Two Hours or Less a Day) looks at a number of these factors for day trading the forex market.
+How to Day Trade Stocks looks at a number of these factors for day trading the stock market.
 It describes entries and exits and is best used in conjunction with only risking 1% of account capital.
 See that article for some entry and exit guidance.